 In connection with the Pimavanserin I Cases, only MSN remains as an active defendant.
 On April 6, 2023, the Company and MSN filed a stipulation and proposed order requesting adjournment of the final pre-trial conference and trial, and requesting resolution of the remaining issue - MSN's validity challenge of the sole patent in suit - through summary judgment briefing by the parties, which was ordered by the Court on April 10, 2023.
-Briefing was completed on June 28, 2023 and oral argument is scheduled for September 27, 2023.
+Briefing was completed on June 28, 2023 and oral argument took place on September 27, 2023.

 In connection with the Pimavanserin II cases, MSN and Aurobindo are the remaining defendants.
+A claim construction hearing is scheduled for December 19, 2023.
 Trial is scheduled in the matter for December 2, 2024.